Newest Post: Obsession (2025) Review

-Middling reviews = those not short enough to be tiny reviews but that aren't as in-depth or focused as deep dives or reviews of entire franchises.
+Middling reviews are reviews not short enough to be tiny reviews but that aren't as in-depth or focused as deep dives or reviews of entire franchises.
+Some go more in-depth than others but most include a plot synopsis and overview.
+Each header is a drop down that has the review text underneath it.

 Available to watch now on Shudder by clicking here, Hellbender is a 2021 horror movie that bends tropes while creating a broad supernatural world.
 A protective mother and her adolescent daughter live in rural woods near mountains and bodies of water that they utilize.
 Living off of foraged plant life Izzy, portrayed by Zelda Adams, and her mother, portrayed by Toby Poser, play in a 2 person metal band together when Izzy isn’t being homeschooled or wandering the woods.
 Believing she has an autoimmune disorder that requires her to stay away from other people the only exposure Izzy has to the outside world is through her mother who travels to town every so often to run errands.